No posts were found.

 Students are supported in their coursework by a Master Teacher, a Virginia classroom STEM teacher who is familiar with online instruction.

-The first four modules contain a reading assignment, a technical report written in APA format, a quiz based on a reading assignment, and a math or graphing assignment.
+The first four modules contain a reading assignment, a technical report/PowerPoint presentation written in APA format, a quiz based on a reading assignment, and math or graphing assignment.
 All of these assignments are NASA-related and are very interactive with video clips and discussion board topics.
 The final module is a culminating paper in which the student writes a technical report about a science mission that the student designs.

 This course could possibly satisfy a high school online course that is required for high school graduation, but it is up to the school division to determine eligibility.
 Students can print off the course syllabus and show their school division.